nzsilverman/climbing_carpools/README.md

 ## Revision History
 * 1.0.0
   * Initial version.
 This version worked succesfully for the 2019 - 2020 school year.
 This version was developed by Nathan Silverman.
+Thank you to Jonah Rosenblum (jonaher@umich.edu) and Chris Wentland (chriswen@umich.edu) for editing help.

 * 2.0.0
   * This version is currently under development.
 It has been developed by Roberts Kalnins and Nathan Silverman.
 This version represents a major rewrite of the software from the ground up.
 It solves many of the issues found from running v1.0.0 for an entire year.

   # Meta
+  Primary contributions by:

-  Nathan Silverman - nzsilverman@gmail.com
+  * Nathan Silverman - nzsilverman@gmail.com

-  Roberts Kalnins - rkalnins@umich.edu
+  * Roberts Kalnins - rkalnins@umich.edu

+  Thank you to all others who have contributed to the development of this project.

   Distributed under the GNU GPL v3 license.
 See [LICENSE](LICENSE) for more information.